Rating Methodology

 Target Distribution

-Expected Rating Distribution Across Rated Repositories
+Expected Rating Distribution Across Rated Agent Outputs

 AAA